One of the top reasons women (and men) don’t travel often is money.

 However, it is a time-consuming task.
 But it is a handy tool to see exactly how you are spending your paycheque.
 The goal is to understand exactly where your money goes then you can make the appropriate steps in scaling back.
 I still track my expenses today because it is a useful tool to keep my financial situation in check.
 My tracking sheet looks something like this:

 You can track your expenses with a notebook that you carry around with you.
 It may be an easier way so you can write down the value at the moment you are spending money.

 And there are apps out there that can track your expenses.
-I haven’t really investigated in any of those, but it does capture the essence of the exercise.
+I haven’t really investigated any of those, but it does capture the essence of the exercise.

 Or if you are (nerdy) like me, you will put it on an Excel or Numbers spreadsheet.
 One of the advantages of doing it electronically is you can add the numbers up pretty quickly, see a pattern in your spending, calculate what you spend in a month, in a year, etc. I highly recommend tracking it electronically, so you have a centralized spot for tracking your expenses and allows you to analyze your spending habits efficiently.
 It is a manual, old-school method but it really works.

 Steps to track your expenses

 - Set up a spreadsheet for the month, including your income, fixed expenses, and other expenses.

-- The income includes all the money you earned in a month.
+- Income includes all the money you earned in a month.

 - Fixed expenses include all the fixed amounts you have to pay each month.
 For example, your rent or mortgage, car payment, hydro, mobile phone and anything else.